Muhammad-Hasham/RAG-Bot/README.md

 ## Overview

-This report provides a comprehensive overview of the RAG Bot developed by Muhammad Hasham Ul Haq.
 The bot is designed to recommend Urdu stories based on user queries using a combination of a pre-trained DistilBERT model, mini-Language Models (mini-LM), and Annoy Index.

 ## Data Preprocessing